Puffins (TV series)

 Puffins is an animated television series targeted at children created by Danielle Maloni and Peter Nalli.
 It is a spin-off of the film Arctic Dogs (2019) and stars Johnny Depp.
 It follows five Puffins: Johnny Puff (Depp), Tic, Tac, Didi, and Pi who work for the wily walrus Otto.
-The show is produced by Iervolino Entertainment owned by Andrea Iervolino and Monika Bacardi, and Iervolino Studios based in Serbia.
+The show is produced by Iervolino Entertainment owned by Andrea Iervolino and Monika Bacardi, and ILBE Studios based in Serbia.
 It consists of 250 episodes of five-minute episodes and was released on Apple TV and Amazon Prime Video in December 2020.
-A spin-off of Puffins, entitled Puffins Impossible, is slated for release and is to consist of 16 five-minute episodes with Depp to reprise his role as Puff.
+A spin-off of Puffins, entitled Puffins Impossible, was released in April 2022, with Depp reprising his role as Puff.

 Overview

-Puffins is a 3D animated television series targeted towards children.
+Puffins is a CGI animated television series targeted towards children.
 It follows five Puffins: Johnny Puff, Tic, Tac, Didi, and Pi.
-They work for a wily walrus named Otto.
+They work for a wily walrus Otto.
 The show promotes themes of race and gender equality and environmentalism.